CytonicMC/.github/profile/README.md

 ## Hi there 👋

-This is the codebase for the WebNet Minecraft server!
+This is the codebase for the Cytonic Minecraft server!
 <!--

 **Here are some ideas to get you started:**